Connect With Us

 April 30, 2015: Effects of Reed Canary Grass and Herbicide Application

 Feb.
 23, 2015: Dragonflies to Arrive at Genoa Fish Hatchery in 2015

-Article: Cooperative Recovery in Chicago for the Hine's Emerald Dragonfly - from Sept. - Oct 2012 Issue of the Endangered Species Bulletin
+Sept./Oct.
+2012 Cooperative Recovery in Chicago from Endangered Species Bulletin

-Article: Scientist unlocks secrets to the survival of the Hine’s emerald dragonfly at Mink River Preserve (The Nature Conservancy in Wisconsin)
+Scientist unlocks secrets to the survival of the Hine’s emerald dragonfly at Mink River Preserve The Nature Conservancy in Wisconsin

 2006 S6 Grant Project - Great Lakes Shoreline Project

 2005 S6 Grant Project - Habitat Conservation Planning Assistance in Cook and Will counties, Illinois